pulumi/pulumi-hugo/themes/default/content/blog/disable-default-providers/index.md

 multi-region deployments necessitate explicit providers.
 Likewise, deploying to a newly created Kubernetes cluster requires explicit providers since [Kubernetes providers][k8s-prov] describe their cluster.
 There are many scenarios when explicit providers are mandatory for a correct deployment.
-When it is important that only explicitly configured providers are used, default providers lead to unpredictable deployments.
+When it is important that only explicitly configured providers are used, default providers can lead to unpredictable deployments.

 [aws-prov]:{{< relref "/registry/packages/aws/api-docs/provider/" >}}
 [k8s-prov]:{{< relref "/registry/packages/kubernetes/api-docs/provider/" >}}